ZOMIN28/LoRA-Patching/README.md

 <img src="images\lora.png" alt="lora" style="zoom:50%;" />
 </p>

+**You can use the function `inject_lora()` to plug and play embed LoRA for your own GAN model.**
-You can run the following code to embed the LoRA patch for your generator model:
+Running the following code to embed the LoRA patch into your model:

 ```python
 from net.lora4conv import inject_lora